solidrock-technology/docs/docs/releases/index.md

 ### Payment Plans

 Want to offer the option to your customers to pay a deposit and subsequent weekly or monthly instalments for their order?
 Now you can!
 Deposit amount and number of instalments are completely customisable.
 You can even offer multiple payment plans to the customer for them to choose the most appropriate option for them.

 Orders can of course always be paid in full at checkout by card or, in certain circumstances, by BACs (Bank Transfer) too.
 Payment plans build on these payment methods allowing you the option to attempt automatic collection of an instalment where a customer is paying by card.
 Where this isn't possible (if the customer is paying instalments by BACs) or fails (e.g. the saved card on record has since expired) then an instalment payment instruction is sent directing the customer on how to pay the scheduled instalment either by making another bank transfer, or by logging into their Solidrock profile and paying by card.

 ### Wristband Assignment

 With in-person events now a real thing again (🙏🏻 _Hopefully we've said goodbye to COVID restrictions for good_ 🙏🏻) we've spent some time refining and updating the delegate arrivals and check-in experience as well as bring the [Box Office](/guide/front-of-house/box-office) out of beta!
 We've brought all these features under one roof we're calling ['Front of House'](/guide/front-of-house/).

-With these updates we now also offer support for USB and Bluetooth HID barcode scanners and, now that we've revamped the check in and out process allowing multiple records per ticket, we've setup a new 'Check In' report so you can pull out this detail.
+With these updates we now also offer support for USB and Bluetooth HID barcode scanners and, now that we've revamped the check in and out process allowing multiple records per ticket, we've set up a new 'Check In' report, so you can pull out this detail.

 If your event uses wristbands, or any other uniquely identifiable ID pass on-site you can now assign these to tickets within Solidrock either by entering the unique ID of the band or pass, or by scanning a QR Code or Barcode.
 Wristbands can be assigned ahead of the event, during check-in or through the box-office.

 Once assigned, a search can be performed on a wristband ID or a QR/Barcode scanned to pull up the associated ticket details.

 ### Design updates for the backend